wrong-commit/AusPohzt/README.md

 Postgresql database using custom built ORM for Typescript entity mapping.

+# DB Migrations
+DB Migrations are handled by the `db-migrate` npm package.
+Migrations should be run
+- during development docker-compose startup, before API starts

+Steps to run them
+1. `db-migrate db:create auspohzt`
+2. `db-migrate up`

+Running DB Migrations requires the PG_ environment variables to be set.

 ## How to run in Docker
 Run the application under docker
 1. Run `docker compose build`